karolgit/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2a-agentic-hotel-concierge.md

     ```

 4. Copy the [setup.py](./files/setup.py) and [TripAdvisorReviewsMultiLang.md](./files/TripAdvisorReviewsMultiLang.md) file to your local machine.Drag and drop inside the Cloud Shell.

+    💡 Tip: You can right-click on the link/file and select “Save As” (or “Save link as”) to download and save it to your local folder.

     ![Run Python](./images/drag_drop_files.png)